shawn0521/Per-Scholas-App-Project/README.md

 # Per-Scholas-App-Project
 named app "Tubby",
-built database on mongodb, need to intergrate it into app made login page wih style and script attached
+still need to link mongodb to app, finished basic list aspect, need to link login to list, will add categories and self deleting list items later